benchttp/infra/README.md

 - the entry point inside `main.tf`
 - the expected variables to configure the infrastructure inside `variables.tf`
-- a mock of the actual variables definition inside `env.tfvars.example`, not versioned for obvious reasons
+- an example of the actual variables definition inside `terraform.tfvars.example`

 ## Usage